 Today we return to Bagan, making birding stops in the dry deciduous forest.
 White-eyed Buzzard, roosting Indian Nightjars and Long-billed Pipit occur in the more open areas after birding the dry deciduous forest if required.
 Here amongst an abundance of woodpeckers including Himalayan Flameback, Large and Common Woodshrikes and other birds typical of this habitat we have further opportunities to see the elusive Jerdon's Minivet and Hooded Treepie along with White-rumped Falcon.
 Night at Bagan.

-Today nearly a whole day is to be spent at Yay-aye-kan reservoir near Kalaw.
+A morning at Yay-aye-kan reservoir near Kalaw.
 The area still holds some good evergreen forest and it is here that we will be searching in particular for the near-endemic Burmese Yuhina.
-Other possibilities in the area include Pin-tailed Green Pigeon, Brown-breasted Bulbul, Spectacled Barwing, Scarlet-faced Liocichla, Silver-eared and White-browed Laughingthrushes, Rusty-cheeked and White-browed Scimitar Babblers, Black-headed Greenfinch and wintering Crested Buntings.
+Other possibilities in the area include Pin-tailed Green Pigeon, Brown-breasted Bulbul, Spectacled Barwing, Scarlet-faced Liocichla, Silver-eared and White-browed Laughingthrushes, Rusty-cheeked and White-browed Scimitar Babblers, Black-headed Greenfinch and wintering Buntings.

-In the early evening we drive two hours to our hotel close to Lake Inle.
+In the early afternoon we drive two hours to our hotel close to Lake Inle, in time for a late afternoon boat ride across Lake Inle, at the floating gardens in search of Collared Myna.
 Night at Nyuang Shwe.

 This morning we will take a boat out to explore the lake, famous for its unique leg-rowing boatmen.
 We will of course be focused on the birds and will be looking in particular for the rare Jerdon's Bushchat which still occurs here in good numbers but often requires diligent searching to locate.
 Other possibilities include Indian Reed Warbler, Eastern and Western Marsh Harriers, Indian Swamphen and the near-endemic Collared Myna.